 History of Connecticut River Passenger Rail

 Prior to 2012, the Federal Railroad Administration provided $70 million in stimulus funds to the Commonwealth of Massachusetts to improve the Connecticut River Rail Line to reestablish passenger rail service on the west side of the Connecticut River from the Connecticut border to the Vermont border.
 Additional funds were provided for track improvements in Connecticut and in Vermont.

-Expanded Rail Service from Springfield to Hartford and New Haven Starting in 2018
+Rail Service from Springfield to Hartford, New Haven

-The Springfield Redevelopment Authority is currently working to complete the renovation of the Springfield Rail Station with an opening of the station scheduled for the Summer of 2017.
-The Springfield Station will contain a new 300 car parking garage as well as a bus depot to accommodate Peter Pan and other bus lines so transit riders can use bus and rail to travel.
+Springfield Union Station has opened for operations and offers travelers a new 300 car parking garage as well as a bus depot to accommodate Peter Pan, Greyhound and PVTA which offers frequent bus service to Northampton, Holyoke and Amherst..
 The Springfield Amtrak Station currently houses "Shuttle" service between Springfield to Hartford and New Haven with 6 Amtrak "Shuttle" trains in each direction daily.
 This service is in addition to the Hartford Line service between Springfield and New Haven. .

 The Trains in the Valley web site represents the efforts of local residents to promote the expansion of rail service through their web site which not only advocates for expanded rail passenger service but offers useful and current information on rail and transit issues and positive events.

 For more information on the Connecticut River Rail Improvement Project access the Knowledge Corridor Rail Study (PDF).